This website uses cookies to help improve your user experience

 ATSC 3.0 changes this model.

-Built on an IP-based infrastructure, ATSC 3.0 merges the reliability of broadcast with the flexibility of broadband.
+Built on an IP-based infrastructure, ATSC 3.0 merges the reliability, accessibility, and efficiency of broadcast with the flexibility of broadband.
 This hybrid approach opens the door to interactive content delivery and viewer personalization that mirrors the functionality of popular OTT platforms.

 As we explored the capabilities of ATSC 3.0, we identified several foundational features that broadcasters can implement right away to enhance viewer engagement: